 A high-profile string of close encounters between drones and airliners this year has blasted the drone issue onto front pages all over the country, including my own newspaper, which ran a story under the passively constructed headline: “Drones’ promises, problems are weighed; privacy and safety are two major issues.”

-The subheadline of our November/December story was “Drones harvest incredible photos and video, but are they invading our privacy and threatening our safety?”
+The subheadline of Yachts International's story was “Drones harvest incredible photos and video, but are they invading our privacy and threatening our safety?”
 The newspaper story, by a local business reporter, essentially positions the debate in the same way, considering the broad range of benefits drones offer against the fears of invasion of privacy and their potential for catastrophic collisions with airliners.
 While the safety issue in our story was focused more on the specter of a drone crashing into a crowded yacht cockpit or sailboat rigging, the airliner scenario is far more grave.

 The story cites new proposed FAA rules, possibly to be released before the end of the year.
 One possibility is that the agency will require drone operators to obtain pilot’s licenses.
 Given their proliferation, that would be interesting, eh?
 Who would administer and enforce that rule?
 State governments and Congress are picking up the torch as well, but it appears there is some opposition to strong regulations.
 One fear is that other countries with less stringent laws and rules, will gain a technological edge and economic edge over us.
 Perhaps true, but when airliners are in the mix, bigger issues are at stake.
 In response to public records requests, the story says, the FAA released statistics showing pilots seeing drones almost daily since June 1.
 From those statistics, TheWashington Post calculated 25 near misses during the period.
 I don’t know about you, but that makes me a little nervous.